sagiegurari/duckscript/docs/sdk.md

 #### Parameters

+* --fail-on-error - If no output variable is provided, it will cause an error in case the executed processed exists with an error exist code.
-The command to execute and its arguments.
+* The command to execute and its arguments.

 #### Return Value